 It will also show producers that you can think visually, and create an experience that works well for film as opposed to a novel or even short story.

-When you watch a film like Christopher Nolan's Following, you are entertained by a story that could work as a short story or even a novel, but it's effective as a film because you can track things very easily while still being fooled.
+When you watch a film like Christopher Nolan's Following, you are entertained by a story that could work as a short story or even a novel, but it's effective as a film because you can track the story very easily while still being fooled.

 SHORT STORY IDEAS